open-contracting/standard/docs/guidance/map.md

 **Action:** [Contact the OCDS Helpdesk](../../support/index) to get help with mapping data or authoring extensions.

-**Action:** If you are stuck on a particular concept and are concerned about how it is modelled in OCDS, search the issues in our [Github tracker](https://github.com/open-contracting/standard/issues) to see what others in the community are saying about the topic.
+**Action:** If you are stuck on a particular concept and are concerned about how it is modelled in OCDS, search the issues in our [GitHub tracker](https://github.com/open-contracting/standard/issues) to see what others in the community are saying about the topic.
 If you do not see your issue, create a new one!

 ```{toctree}
 :hidden: